Stronghold 3

-Stronghold 3 is a 2011 real-time strategy video game for Microsoft Windows developed by Firefly Studios and published by 7Sixty.
+Stronghold 3 is a 2011 real-time strategy video game developed by Firefly Studios and published by 7Sixty for Windows.
 The game is the seventh in the series after several spin-offs, including a remake, Stronghold: Crusader Extreme, and Stronghold Kingdoms.
 It is the sequel to Stronghold, released in 2001, and Stronghold 2 released in 2005.
-Unlike previous games in the series which were published by Take-Two Interactive, the game has been published by SouthPeak Games, the new parent company of Gamecock Media Group, publisher of Stronghold Crusader Extreme.
+Unlike previous games in the series which were published by divisions of Take-Two Interactive (Gathering of Developers and 2K) the game has been published by SouthPeak Games, the new parent company of Gamecock Media Group, publisher of Stronghold Crusader Extreme.

 Synopsis

 Background

-The original Stronghold told the story of The Boy and his quest for revenge against Duc de Puce (The Rat), Duc Beauregard (The Snake), Duc de Truffe (The Pig) and Duc Volpe (The Wolf) for the ambush and murder of his father.
-After the capture of the King abroad, enemy invasion, civil war and his father's ambush en route to negotiate a treaty with The Snake, The Boy was pushed back to a forest on an overlooked peninsula.
+The original Stronghold told the story of the boy and his quest for revenge against Duc de Puce (the rat), Duc Beauregard (the snake), Duc de Truffe (the pig) and Duc Volpe (the wolf) for the ambush and murder of his father.
+After the capture of the King abroad, enemy invasion, civil war and his father's ambush en route to negotiate a treaty with the snake, the boy was pushed back to a forest on an overlooked peninsula.
 It was here that he found a small band of troops still loyal to the King and, with the help of Lord Woolsack and Sir Longarm, began to take back the country county by county.
-Eventually The Boy confronted The Wolf in his tower, after an intense battle he impaled the enigmatic Wolf on his sword and threw him to what he thought was his death.
+Eventually the boy confronted the wolf in his tower, after an intense battle he impaled the enigmatic Wolf on his sword and threw him to what he thought was his death.